 Students are encouraged to begin honors work early.
 In HONR:1100 Honors Primetime, entering students earn 1 s.h. of honors credit by taking a short course the week before fall classes begin.
 Students who enter the honors program directly from high school take HONR:1300 Honors First-Year Seminar with selected professors on current topics, earning 1 s.h. in the fall semester.
 Honors students may fulfill GE CLAS Core requirements by completing honors sections such as RHET:1030 Rhetoric, ENGL:1200 The Interpretation of Literature, and CHEM:1110 Principles of Chemistry I.

 Upper-level students may take honors courses in their majors or pursue individual instruction with faculty members through honors courses such as HONR:3994 Honors Research Practicum.
 Students also may earn honors credit for a non-honors course by developing an honors contract with the course instructor; the student and instructor negotiate a unique project for the course and develop the honors contract around the project.

-Additional academic opportunities include honors advanced seminars, honors major seminars, graduate courses, honors studies, and honors practicums in teaching and service.
+Additional academic opportunities include honors advanced seminars, honors independent studies, and honors practica in teaching and service.

-Students learn about honors opportunities in weekly emails from the honors program.
-Honors professional staff members and peer advisors offer guidance in personal meetings and group presentations.
+Students learn about honors opportunities in weekly emails from the UI Honors Program.
+Honors professional staff members and honors peer mentors offer guidance in personal meetings and group presentations.
 In addition, the honors staff helps students design individualized curricula for their special interests.
-To learn more, visit University Honors Requirements on the honors program website.
+To learn more, visit Honors Requirements on the program's website.